raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 #### Images

-There is also a sequence of photos taken by the IR camera.
+There is also a sequence of photos taken by the Mark I Astro Pi IR camera.
 The sequence starts at 'night', and so the first few photos are black.

 ![](images/zz_astropi_1_photo_116.jpg)